intel/neural-compressor/docs/source/3x/PyTorch.md

     > Neural Compressor provides automatic accelerator detection, including HPU, XPU, CUDA, and CPU.

     > The automatically detected accelerator may not be suitable for some special cases, such as poor performance, memory limitations.
-In such situations, users can override the detected accelerator by setting the environment variable `INC_FORCE_DEVICE`.
+In such situations, users can override the detected accelerator by setting the environment variable `INC_TARGET_DEVICE`.

     > Usage:

     ```bash
-    export INC_FORCE_DEVICE=cpu
+    export INC_TARGET_DEVICE=cpu
     ```